 Although there isn’t a dedicated Harry Potter tour as such, you can go on an Alnwick Castle Film Tour of the grounds while you’re here.

 This is weather permitting and tours do get extremely crowded.
-I think I saw at least 60 people on one during my visit.
+I think I saw at least 60 people in one during my visit.

 8. Experience Alnwick Castle Broomstick Training

-One of my favourite experiences while visiting Alnwick Castle were the Broomstick lessons!
+One of my favourite experiences while visiting Alnwick Castle was the Broomstick lessons!
 It definitely felt surreal as the class takes place in the Outer Bailey just like in the movies.